-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
-(Yes/No).
-If yes, provide information on proposed changes and rationale.
-2.2.4 - Provide a stormwater awareness brochure and track its distribution.
-A copy of the Fort Carson Stormwater Brochure is provided in (Attachment 7).
-Numbers of distributed brochures can be found in spreadsheet in (Attachment 6).
-During 2022, 589 brochures were distributed to students and residents and active-duty soldiers.
-No. 2.2.5 - Ensure, to the extent feasible, that any new resident guides include terms for occupancy that relate to household waste management, pet policy, lawn watering, petroleum management, fertilizer/pesticide management, and car washing.
-The Fort Carson Resident's guide provided information for protecting water quality in the installation housing areas.
-The guide is available to new residents on a secure portal.
-The guide is included in (Attachment 8).
-No. 2.2.6 - At minimum, produce and disseminate informational material to inform employees and contractors working onsite of the proper hazardous waste collection processes.
+Measurable Goal(s) Including dates and numeric measures, as previously submitted 2.2.4 - Provide a stormwater awareness brochure and track its distribution.
+A copy of the Fort Carson Stormwater Brochure is provided at several times and events throughout the year.
+A copy of the brochure and numbers of distributed brochures can be found in the PE&O Tracker in (Attachment 1).
+During 2023, 218 brochures were distributed to students and residents and active-duty soldiers.
+Yes.
+Revise the current brochure to align with regulations, when Ft.
+Carson's MS4 permit is renewed.
+2.2.5 - Ensure, to the extent feasible, that any new resident guides include terms for occupancy that relate to household waste management, pet policy, lawn watering, petroleum management, fertilizer/pesticide management, and car washing.
+The Fort Carson Resident's guide (A 14) provides information for protect quality in the installation's housing a guide is available to new residents o portal.
+Ft.
+Carson also distributes ar Procedure Poster (Attachment 15) at Auto Craft Flier (Attachment 16), w residents alternatives to vehicle main spill cleanups. ing water areas.
+The a secure a SPCC Spill and the MWR hich give the Yes.
+Revise the current language in this guide that relates to stormwater, to align with regulations, when Ft.
+Carson's MS4 permit is renewed.
+2.2.6 - At minimum, produce and disseminate informational material to inform employees and contractors working on site of the proper hazardous waste collection processes.
 These materials should be updated and distributed throughout the duration of the permit, as necessary.
-The Fort Carson DPW Homepage provides information on the proper collection and disposal of household hazardous waste.
-The Fort Carson Environmental Battle book provides information to Soldiers and installation workforce on the proper hazardous waste collection processes.
-No. Fort Carson DPW also provides the 40-hour and 8-hour refresher employee training for the Hazardous Waste Operations and Emergency Response (HAZWOPER) training, which specially addresses proper hazardous waste handling processes.
+The Fort Carson DPW Homepage prinformation on the proper collection of household hazardous waste.
+The Fort Carson Environmental Batter provides information to Soldiers and installation's workforce on the propring waste collection processes.
+URL to Environmental Battle Book chrome-extension:// efaidnbmnnnibpcajpcglclefindmkaj home.army.mil/carson/application/files/9016/4934/6122/environmental battlebook.pdf Fort Carson DPW also provides the 8-hour refresher employee training Hazardous Waste Operations and E Response (HAZWOPER) certificate specially addresses hazardous waster processes.
+(Attachment 19 shows the HAZWOPER Training Roster) ttle book d the er hazardous //https:// d- 40-hour and for the imergency ion, which e handling No

-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
-(Yes/No).
-If yes, provide information on proposed changes and rationale.
-2.2.7 - Document education and outreach activities in the SWMP, including documents created for distribution and a training schedule which notes the dates that training occurred, and the target audiences reached.
-(Attachment 6) provides a log of the installation's public education and outreach events.
-During 2022, Fort Carson conducted 3 stormwater construction training sessions to USACE representatives and contractors operating on post.
-Fort Carson provided 7 Environmental Protection Officer (EPO) courses to active-duty personnel assigned to locations where there are potential pollution sources.
-Throughout 2022, 159 persons were trained.
-Factoring in Facebook postings and the Pollution Prevention Quarterly Newsletter (Attachment 12), this figure increases significantly to an undetermined amount.
-(Attachment 13) provides slides, training rosters and certificate of completion for all 2022 Construction Stormwater Trainings.
-No.
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed or Measurable Goa If yes, provide inform proposed changes an l?
+(Yes/No). nation on 2.2.7 - Document education and outreach activities in the SWMP, including documents created for distribution and a training schedule which notes the dates that training occurred, and the target audiences reached.
+(Attachment 1) provides a tracking installation's public education and or During 2023, Fort Carson conducte construction training session to US, representatives and contractors oper Fort Carson provided 6 Environment Officer (EPO) courses to active-dut assigned to locations where there are pollution sources.
+Throughout 2023 trained.
+Factoring in Facebook postings and Prevention Quarterly Online Newsl 13), this figure increases significant undetermined amount.
+(Attachment 2) provides a training 2023 Construction Stormwater Trait course are provided to soldiers and sensitive information.
+Therefore, El are not included.
+(Attachment 17 SI Car Washing FB Post) d 1 stormwater ACE rating on post. ntal Protection y personnel re potential y, 151 people were the Pollution etter (Attachment ely to an roster for the ning.
+EPO is categorized as PO course rosters No